Showing posts with label Culture. Show all posts

 "There is a point in the history of society when it becomes so pathologically soft and tender that among other things it sides even with those who harm it." - attr: Friedrich Nietzsche

 In the modern liberal imagination, inclusion has become synonymous with moral progress.
 From civil rights legislation to multicultural pluralism, the moral arc appears to bend always toward broader accommodation, deeper toleration, and the softening of boundaries.
-Yet the foundational question remains: Can a community endure if it refuses to draw lines around its values, identity, and cohesion?

 While inclusion can be a moral good, it is not an absolute one.
 There comes a point at which the expansion of inclusion without corresponding commitment to shared values becomes not a sign of vitality but of erosion.
 Drawing from thinkers as diverse as Alasdair MacIntyre, Roger Scruton, and Carl Schmitt, these words which follow make the case for philosophical and practical boundary-making.

-I. The Liberal Commitment and Its Limits
+The Liberal Commitment and its Limits

 The liberal tradition, rooted in Enlightenment rationalism and Christian moral universalism, treats the individual as the fundamental unit of moral concern.
 Rights precede duties; inclusion is a default posture.
 Alasdair MacIntyre, in After Virtue, critiques this view as a fragment of older moral frameworks stripped of their ultimate grounding, the purpose they serve.
 While he calls for the renewal of communities rooted in virtue traditions, he avoids advocating coercive measures against dissenters.